 Maternity & Parental Leave

-Such leave also applies to parents of adopted children of up to 8 years old, from the date of the integration of the child in the family.
+Any parent having completed one year of employment with the employer is entitled to a four month parental leave period.
+This can be taken continuously or intermittently until the child reaches eight years of age.
+Such leave also applies to parents of adopted children of up to eight years old, beginning from the date of the integration of the child into the family.

 Benefits to the Employee in Greece

-Greek social security system covers the following:
+Greece’s social security system covers the following:

-Auxiliary (supplementary) pension;
+- Auxiliary (supplementary) pension

-Certain explicitly defined benefits (for instance, unemployment).
+- Certain explicitly defined benefits (for instance, unemployment)

-Visas and Foreign Workers
+Rules Regarding Visas and Foreign Workers in Greece

 Getting a Tax Number

-Public Holidays in 2022
+Public Holidays Recognized by Greece in 2023

-|1||New Year’s Day||January 1st|
+|1||New Year’s Day||01.Jan.2023|

-|3||Orthodox Ash Monday||March 7th|
+|3||Orthodox Ash Monday||27.Feb.2023|

-|5||Orthodox Good Friday||April 22nd|
+|5||Orthodox Good Friday||22.Apr.2023|

-|6||Orthodox Easter Monday||April 25th|
+|6||Orthodox Easter Sunday||24.Apr.2023|

 |10||Orthodox Whit Monday||13.Jun.2023|